 The Public Assets Institute has published a new town2town map.
 The interactive map shows per-pupil education spending, income-based school tax rates, and property rates for each Vermont town--all in one place, for the first time ever.
 And the accompanying description has gotten the thumbs up as the most “digestible summary” around.You can find it here.

 This website holds many educational opportunities for candidates.
-Please consider viewing the Essential Work of Vermont School Boards streaming videos and the Essential Work of Vermont School Boards resource book among the many other pages found in this website.
+In 2013 the VSBA has prepared a video for school board candidates.
+Also, please consider viewing the Essential Work of Vermont School Boards streaming videos or the Essential Work of Vermont School Boards resource book among the many other pages found in this website.
 Good luck!